Eligibility for Aid

 Students who need assistance in determining their dependency status or who are considering a dependency override appeal should contact Student Financial Services to discuss the situation with their Counselor.

-Financial aid awards are based on full-time attendance at the College.
+Financial aid awards are based on full-time attendance at the University.

 Full-time attendance is defined as a minimum of twelve (12) credits per semester for undergraduate students and nine (9) credits per semester for graduate students.
 (See Degree Standing to determine if you are considered a masters/doctoral or graduate/professional student for financial aid purposes).